swissmanu/MACachedImageView/README.md

 // TODO
 ```

+## Demonstration App
-Clone the repository and you'll have a running demonstration app ready on your machine: Open `MACachedImageView.xcodeproj` with Xcode and run the App in the iPhone or iPad simulator.
+Clone this repository and run `pod install` on the command line to fetch all dependencies.
+Open the resulting workspace file. `Run` the the regarding build schema to start the demo app in the iPhone or iPad simulator.